Best GPS Dog Collar: Garmin Astro Vs Alpha Vs Trackimo Vs Tractive Vs Halo Vs SpotOn & More

 The SpotOn system uses data from 25-30 satellites from GPS, GLONASS, Galileo, and Beidou to keep your pup within your set boundaries.
 Training materials are included, and you also get one-on-one training sessions with one of SpotOn’s certified dog trainers.

 While a subscription isn’t mandatory, the system is limited without a plan.
-While the fences work without a subscription, you must have SpotOn’s AT&T or Verizon cellular coverage service to receive alerts that your dog has left your yard and to be able to track in real-time his whereabouts on your smartphone.
+While the fences work without a subscription, you can use any cellular coverage service (with the latest Omni version which offers universal coverage) to receive alerts that your dog has left your yard and to be able to track in real-time his whereabouts on your smartphone.
 You can get a 90-day free trial if you sign up for the one or two-year plan.

 Our Personal Experience With SpotOn GPS Fence